thelatika-22/library-management-system/README.md

 💡 How It Works

-Books are stored in a dictionary: books
+-Books are stored in a dictionary: books
-Issued books are tracked in: issued_books
+-Issued books are tracked in: issued_books
-Student details are stored at the time of issuing
+-Student details are stored at the time of issuing

 🔁 Workflow: